 Because their populations have been drastically reduced, all species of sea turtles are federally protected.
 Several species make occasional summer appearances in Long Island Sound – green, loggerhead, leatherback and Kemp’s Ridley – then migrate to warmer southern waters in the fall.

 Keeping sea turtles here at The Maritime Aquarium represents a long-term commitment.
 Green sea turtles take 20 to 50 years to reach maturity, and they can live for 80 to 100 years.

 With their dog-like faces, the harbor seals stir perhaps the most emotion and empathy from Aquarium visitors.
 Thus, the seals may be the most effective tool in inspiring visitors to do their part in protecting and conserving Long Island Sound.

 Harbor seals are the main species of seal that visits Long Island Sound each winter.
 (Our Seal Spotting Cruises offer the chance to see them.
 Details ...)
 These federally protected animals spend the summer in the Gulf of Maine at their pupping and breeding grounds.
 But in the winter, they prefer a little space, so a large number of them migrate down into the Sound.

 The Maritime Aquarium displays seven females.
 Their names are Ariel, Leila, Orange, Polly, Rasal, Susie and Tillie.
 Come see the seals being fed at 11:45 a.m. and 1:45 & 3:45 p.m. daily.
 We don’t ask them to do tricks but we do reward them for entertaining natural behaviors.

 Sort of like a 3-year-old human, river otters are constantly in motion … until the need for a quick nap.
 They’re cute and very fun to watch, but good luck getting them to stay still for a photo!

 River otters are common in Connecticut; even in busy Fairfield County.
-But note that we have them displayed in our Watershed Gallery.
+But note that ours is displayed in the Watershed Gallery.
 Unlike sea otters of the Pacific coast, river otters do not venture into the salty Sound.
 Their habitat is a broad area that contains a variety of freshwater feeding opportunities.
 (They're also smaller than sea otters.)